Argh73/VpnConfigCollector/README.md

 ## ✨ Overview

-**VpnConfigCollector** is a powerful script designed to automatically collect, filter, and organize V2Ray, Shadowsocks, and other proxy configuration links shared publicly on Telegram channels.
-This project helps users bypass internet censorship and access open internet by aggregating a wide variety of configs — all conveniently organized by protocol, country, and network type.
+**VpnConfigCollector** is a robust, automated script for collecting, filtering, and categorizing public proxy configurations (V2Ray, Shadowsocks, Trojan, WireGuard, Hysteria2, Tuic, and more) from open sources.
+The goal is to help users bypass internet censorship and access a free, open internet by providing up-to-date configs—organized by protocol, country, and source type.

-- **Automated scraping** of fresh configs from public Telegram channels
+- **Automatic collection** of fresh configs from public sources
-- **Splitting and categorization** into protocol types, countries, and network technologies
+- **Smart categorization** by protocol, country, and source structure
-- **Publicly available subscription files** for easy import into your clients
+- **Public subscription links** for easy import into popular clients
-- **Community-driven channel list — contribute your own!**
+- **Open source, community-driven, and easy to extend**

-> **⚠️ Security Disclaimer:**
+> **⚠️ Security Notice:**
-> The collected configs are gathered from public sources and **their safety, reliability, and longevity cannot be guaranteed**.
-Use them at your own risk, especially in sensitive environments.
+> All configs are collected from public sources. **Their safety, reliability, and longevity are NOT guaranteed.** Always use them at your own risk, especially in sensitive environments.

 ---

 ## 🚀 Features

-- Collects configs for **V2Ray, VLESS, VMess, Trojan, Shadowsocks, SSR, WireGuard, Hysteria2, Tuic,** and more.
+- Supports collection for **V2Ray, VLESS, VMess, Trojan, Shadowsocks, SSR, WireGuard, Hysteria2, Tuic**, and more
-- Categorizes by **protocol, network type, and country** for easy access.
+- Categorizes by **protocol, country, and source structure** for fast, easy access
-- **Auto-updates** subscription links for integration with popular clients (e.g., v2rayN, Shadowrocket).
+- **Always up-to-date** subscription links for all major clients (e.g., v2rayN, Shadowrocket)
-- Lightweight, fast, and suitable for automation (e.g., via GitHub Actions).
+- Lightweight, fast, and suitable for automation (including GitHub Actions)
-- **Actively maintained** and open to community contributions.
+- **Actively maintained** and open to developer contributions

 ---

 ## 🛠️ How It Works

-1. **Monitor Telegram channels:**
+1. **Fetch configs:**
-   The script fetches posts from a curated list of Telegram channels known for sharing proxy configs.
+   The script retrieves proxy configs from various public sources.

-2. **Extract and filter configs:**
+2. **Parse and filter:**
-   It parses messages, extracts valid configuration links, and filters duplicates or invalid entries.
+   Valid configs are extracted, deduplicated, and filtered for quality.

-3. **Split and organize:**
+3. **Split and publish:**
-   Configs are split into files by protocol, network type, and country, then published as raw text files.
+   Configs are organized into separate files by protocol, country, and source, and published as raw text files for subscriptions.

-4. **Public subscriptions:**
+4. **Accessible subscriptions:**
-   Subscription files are hosted on GitHub and updated regularly for users to import.
+   Subscription files are available on GitHub and regularly updated.

 ---

 ## 📦 Subscription Links

-### Protocol-Based
+### By Protocol

 | Protocol     | Subscription Link                                                                                                                 | Protocol      | Subscription Link                                                                                          |
 |--------------|-----------------------------------------------------------------------------------------------------------------------------------|---------------|-----------------------------------------------------------------------------------------------------------|